Lightstreamer/Lightstreamer-kafka-connector/README.md

 - Expressions use the _dot notation_ to access nested data structures:

-  - **Record data**: Navigate through attributes or fields in JSON, Avro, and Protobuf record values and keys
+  - **Record data**: Navigate through attributes or fields in JSON, Avro, and Protobuf record values and keys.
-  - **Headers**: Retrieve values from record headers
+  - **Headers**: Retrieve values from record headers.

   ```js
   KEY.attribute1Name.attribute2Name...